valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-frontend-libraries.md

   The menu item `feedback` in the right sidebar is currently linked to `https://www.valtimo.nl/feedback/`.
   An environment property `overrideFeedbackMenuItemToMailTo` is added to be able to override the default and use mailTo instead.
-  The subject and the body of this email are set in the translation files to support multiple languaes.
+  The subject and the body of this email are set in the translation files to support multiple languages.

-  An example of the full configuration:
+  An example of a full configuration:
   ```
   {
     email: '',